Somerset is a boredom-free zone

 The famous Glastonbury Festival takes place in the nearby village of Pilton.

 A small rural town just four miles away.
 The word Sheptun meant “sheep enclosure” in medieval English and the Mallet part of the name comes from a local Norman family of Malet.
-Two annual agricultural shows are held close to the town: the four day Royal Bath and West of England Society Show which is held on the society’s show ground near Evercreech, and the one-day Mid-Somerset Show on the town’s southern edge.
+Two annual agricultural shows are held close to the town: the three day Royal Bath and West of England Society Show which is held on the society’s show ground near Evercreech, and the one-day Mid-Somerset Show on the town’s southern edge.
 It’s also the nearest town to the big music festival that occurs every couple of years – the town of Glastonbury is a couple of miles further away!

 There’s a mix of shops, pubs and restaurants, plus you may also be able to find bargains at the town’s Mulberry Factory Outlet & Kilver Court Designer Village.
 Shepton Mallet also hosts one of the UK’s best illuminated carnivals, held in November.